Tune-up Services for ALL Vehicles

 9. Vibration The sudden appearance of a vibration that isn’t caused by rough road conditions is a red flag.
 You might only feel it in the steering wheel at a certain speed or it may seem to go throughout the whole vehicle.
 It could indicate a variety of problems, including worn or unbalanced tires, a tire going flat, or a failing universal joint, among other problems.
 Document where it happened and at what speed as well as how it felt (was it in your hands on the wheel or did you feel it under your seat or feet) You get the idea.

 A good starting point – Your vehicle owner’s manual Your owner’s manual is the solution to preventing many common vehicle problems in the first place.
 In addition to your trusted technician, this handy little book is the authority on when your vehicle and all its complex systems require maintenance.
 These service intervals are clearly spelled out in the maintenance section and detail the recommended mileage and time intervals at which maintenance should occur.
 Refer to the manual regularly, follow its recommendations, listen to what your vehicle is trying to tell you, and act on those warning signs if you want to experience fewer vehicle-related problems.
 The owner's manual is there for your convenience and if you can't find it the 2nd option we tell our Inman drivers is that it may be "worth a Google" if they can't reach us at the shop.

-Call us at Diesel Pickup Specialists, Inc in Inman, KS if you have any issues at all or feel unsure about the safety of your truck!
-We are here to ensure your safety and longevity of your vehicle.
+Call us at Diesel Pickup Specialists, Inc in Inman, KS if you have any issues at all or feel unsure about the safety of your car, truck, SUV!
+We are here to ensure the safety and longevity of your vehicle.
 Saving you money and keeping you on the road is simply what we do!